-It is a program dedicated to enhancing an employees' personal well being and increasing effective job performance and satisfaction.
+What is an Employee Assistance and Counseling Program (EACP)?
+It is a program dedicated to enhancing an employees' personal well-being and increasing effective job performance and satisfaction.
 The EACP provides confidential counseling when you or a dependent needs help to resolve personal problems that are affecting you, your family, or your work.

-The cost of participation is being paid by the university.
+Who pays for the EACP services?
+The cost of participation is being paid by Elon University.

+What other services does the EACP provide?
 The services include, but are not limited to evaluation, counseling, and referral for individuals, couples and families.
 In addition to confidential counseling, the EACP also provides: